VibrantHawaii/wix-badging/README.md

 + Remove badgesdetailed title
 + Make clicking on any badge in search results, including text, go to badge details page
 + Enroll user flow
-    + If not in system then prompt for supported regions and checkbutton acknowledgement of EULA
+    + If EULA record not in system then prompt for checkbutton acknowledgement of EULA
 + Add analytics (Wix)
   * See if DB setup/description/instantiation can be programmatic instead of manual
 + Contact learner capability